of (by) Daniel Satanik...|

 I think for every child gaming is a must-like, especially digital ones.
 I was no exception and enjoyed gaming for the longest time to an extent were it filled (together with partying) most of my life.
 Since my education in game development, however, I started finding more joy in the challenges that arise with game designing and development.
 So much that I rarely play myself anymore.
 I am still quite interested though, and developed a habit of buying cheap indie games on Steam to test them for a few hours, to learn about new game mechanics and enjoying new things.

 I cannot remember at which time I decided I was going to have a bike in the future but this never changed and ever since I have my license and my bike I have never been more fulfilled personally.
-I just love the feeling of the acceleration, the cornering forces, when the back-wheel slips and the maneuverability.
+I just love the feeling of the acceleration, the centrifugal forces, when the back-wheel slips and the maneuverability.
 Altogether biking is a part of my life I don’t want to give up.

 There is tons of series and movies out there and I can’t help but be interested in new stories.
 In my early days I used stickey-notes, then excel sheets and finally decided to semi-professionally track my watch progress.
 It’s not very simple though since I watch on various platforms which all keep track themselves but I try to maintain my own database as best as possible.Series and Movies

-I did various jobs before I could really dove into the world of professional software engineering.
+I did various jobs before I could really dive into the world of professional software engineering.
 Among others I was working in